microsoft/dstoolkit-time-series-forecasting/docs/decisions/0002_features_lags.md

 ## Context and Problem Statement

 Time series data is often featurized using "lags" to allow future predictions to be based on previous periods (e.g. tomorrow will be similar to today).
-The Experimentation Framework should contain a Lags Featurizer that produces these features in a consistent fashion so that all experimentation streams can use it to get lag features in a consistent and performant manner.
+Time Series Forecasting Accelerator (TSFA) should contain a Lags Featurizer that produces these features in a consistent fashion so that all experimentation streams can use it to get lag features in a consistent and performant manner.
 How should it be implemented, and how does it deal with gaps in the series?

 **Note: This is a retrospective ADR, documenting existing code in an effort to understand it and present alternative options in the event it needs to be reconsidered.**